-Castle Coch, Wales’ famed Fairytale Castle on a Hill – Musings of a Solo Wanderer
+Castle Coch, Wales’ Famed Fairy tale Castle on a Hill – Musings of a Solo Wanderer

-Lord Bute had played many important roles in his time, one of those being an architectural patron.
+Lord Bute had played many important roles in society, one of those was as an architectural patron.
 He commissioned the construction of Castle Coch to William Burges a celebrated Victorian architect who had also designed his elaborate main residence Cardiff Castle.
-However, the castle being farther out from the city was never a permanent home for the Marquess’ and his family.
-Probably it was more like their vacation home.
+However, the castle being farther out from the city was never a permanent home for the Marquess’ and his family so it was seldom occupied.

-At present the property is maintained by the Welsh heritage agency CADW.
+Now, the property is maintained by the Welsh heritage agency CADW.
 It is open to visitors regularly and is a frequent venue for family activities on holidays like Christmas and Easter.
 Special exhibits are occasionally on display too.

 If you’re a foreigner without a car wandering in Wales on your own, you’ll often find yourself wondering how to get from point A to point B. On the day of my visit I managed to locate the stop for Bus 26 at Cardiff City Centre.
 The bus goes to the town of Blackwood.
 A bus leaves every 30 minutes though intervals are longer during non-peak hours.
 It took around 35 minutes to arrive at Tongwynlais which was the third or fourth stop from Cardiff City.